rob-luke/AuditoryStimuli.jl/paper.md

 A large portion of stimulus signals for auditory research is generated with shared code fragments without version control or efficent means of reporting errors.
 As such, this package provide a documented and version controlled open-source framework for generating auditory stimuli.

+`AuditoryStimuli.jl` is specifically developed for real-time audio applications and research.
-A number of software packages exist for controling the presentation of psychoacoustic experiments [@psychopy2; @pychoacoustics; @Schönwiesner2021], and the post-processing the analysis of acoustic signals [@python-sofa; @mcfee2015librosa].
+A number of software packages already exist for controling the presentation of traditional block-design psychoacoustic experiments [@psychopy2; @pychoacoustics; @Schönwiesner2021], and the post-processing the analysis of acoustic signals [@python-sofa; @mcfee2015librosa].
-As such, this package does not focus on providing the scaffolding for traditional experimentation such as block design experiments, alternative forced choice procedures, etc and users are directed to existing tools such as [@pychoacoustics].
+As such, this package does not focus on providing the scaffolding for traditional experimentation such as block design experiments, alternative forced choice procedures, etc;
+users are directed to existing tools such as [@pychoacoustics].
 Instead this package provides tools to generate real-time audio signals that can be dynamically adapted to the users responses or state.
-I.e., the stimulus properties may change on a scale of 10's of ms, not after user feedback after seconds of audio presentation.
+I.e., the stimulus properties may change continously and dynamically on a scale of milliseconds, rather than in pre-generated signals on the scale of seconds.

+A real-time audio frameworks are required for developing audio signal processing algorithms.
+For example, noise reduction, wind noise detection [@sapozhnykov2019wind], or acoustic state detection [@robert2019blocked; @sapozhnykov2020headset]

 Explain the need for fast computation.
-Julia
+Julia [@bezanson2017julia]